The 9 Best MTB Grips for Downhill, Touring, & Bikepacking

 most comfortable mountain bike grips

-The Chunky MTB grip by ESI is a lightweight silicone tube; it offers plenty of vibration dampening, and cushioning, providing traction and shock absorption during the bumpiest rides even when wet.
-It works great also as a bikepacking grip or even BMX grip.
+The Chunky MTB grip by ESI is a lightweight silicone tube that offers plenty of vibration damping and cushioning, providing traction and shock absorption on the bumpiest rides, even when wet.
+It also works great as a bikepacking grip or even a BMX grip.

-The structure is designed in such a way that material thickness is distributed to ensure maximum grip.
-The cons of LSI Chunky grips are that it doesnโt feature lock ring to secure them around the handlebars, so they need to be glued and that doesnโt last very long, besides leaving marks on your handlebars.
+The structure is designed to distribute material thickness to ensure maximum grip.
+The cons of LSI Chunky grips are that they don’t feature a lock ring to secure them around the handlebars, so they need to be glued, and that doesn’t last very long, besides leaving marks on your handlebars.

 Pros